-- A. Only AMMA Members may submit athlete registrations.
-Individual registrations will not be accepted. - B. Participating athletes must submit the required registration forms, medical examination certificates, and other necessary documents as specified in the registration procedure. - C. Youth Age Groups: U14, U16, U18. - D. Participating athletes are subject to approval by the Qualification Review Committee, which is composed of the Chief Referee (or Deputy Chief Referee), Chief Medical Official, and members of the Referee Committee responsible for verifying whether the participant's application documents comply with the requirements outlined in these rules. - E. The Referee Committee has the authority to request athletes to cooperate with the Anti-Doping Control Center for anti-doping tests.
+- a) Only AMMA Members may submit athlete registrations.
+Individual registrations will not be accepted. - b) Participating athletes must submit the required registration forms, medical certificates, and other necessary documents as specified in the registration procedure. - c) For Adult Championships and similar multi-sporting events, participants must be 18 years or older, while Youth Championships and youth multi-sport events require participants to fall within the age groups of U14, U16 and U18. - d) Participating athletes are subject to approval by the Qualification Review Committee, which is composed of the Chief Referee (or Deputy Chief Referee), Chief Medical Official, and members of the Referee Committee responsible for verifying whether the participant's application documents comply with the requirements outlined in these rules. - e) The Referee Committee has the authority to request athletes to cooperate with the Anti-Doping Control Center for anti-doping tests.
 If an athlete refuses to undergo anti-doping tests, they will be disqualified from competing.